 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District has no items that qualify for reporting in this category.
+The District has one item that qualifies for reporting in this category.
+Accordingly, the item, deferred loss on refunding, is deferred and recognized as an outflow of resources in the period that the amount is incurred.